Table of Contents

 REET Level 2 Exam Analysis for Maths & Science

-Based on students’ feedback, the REET Level 2 Exam Analysis for Maths suggests a difficulty level ranging from easy to moderate.
+Based on students’ feedback, the REET Level 2 Exam Analysis for Maths and Science suggests a difficulty level ranging from easy to moderate.
 The section covered essential mathematical topics, including Profit and Loss, Algebra, Averages, Time and Work, Radius of a Circle, and Fractions.
 Additionally, candidates encountered questions related to number series, factorization, uniform circular motion, and concepts such as the discovery of zero.
 The number of good attempts ranged between 47- 54, indicating that while the section was manageable, a strong grasp of fundamental mathematical principles and problem-solving techniques was necessary.

 REET Level 2 Exam Analysis for Maths and Science | ||